1st ship carrying Ukrainian grain leaves the port of Odesa

 Under the agreements, ships going in and out of Ukrainian ports will be subject to inspection to make sure that incoming vessels are not carrying weapons and that outgoing ones are bearing only grain, fertilizer or related food items, not any other commodities.

-The Razoni was expected to dock Tuesday afternoon in Istanbul at the entrance of the Bosporus, where joint teams of Russian, Ukrainian, Turkish and U.N. officials were set to board it for inspections.
+The Razoni was scheduled to dock early Wednesday in Istanbul, where teams of Russian, Ukrainian, Turkish and U.N. officials were set to board it for inspection.

 More ships are expected to leave from Ukraine’s ports through the safe corridors.
-At Odesa, 16 more vessels, all blocked since the beginning of Russia’s invasion of Ukraine on Feb.
+At Odesa, 16 more vessels, all blocked since Russia’s invasion on Feb.
 24, were waiting their turn, with others to follow, Ukrainian authorities said.

-But some shipping companies are not yet rushing to export food across the Black Sea as they assess the danger of mines in the waters and the risk of Russian rockets hitting grain warehouses and ports.
+But some shipping companies are not yet rushing to export food across the Black Sea as they assess the danger of mines and the risk of Russian rockets hitting grain warehouses and ports.

 U.N.
-Secretary-General Antonio Guterres said he hopes the shipments will “bring much-needed stability and relief to global food security especially in the most fragile humanitarian contexts.”
+Secretary-General Antonio Guterres, who proposed the grain deal in April, said the Razoni was “loaded with two commodities in short supply: corn and hope.”

-In an interview with Turkey’s state-run Anadolu Agency, Turkish Defense Minister Hulusi Akar warned that the global food crisis threatens to trigger “a serious wave of migration from Africa to Europe and to Turkey.”
+“Hope for millions of people around the world who depend on the smooth running of Ukraine’s ports to feed their families,” he said.

 Lebanon, the corn’s destination, is in the grip of a severe financial crisis.
 A 2020 explosion at its main port in Beirut shattered its capital city and destroyed grain silos.
-Lebanon mostly imports wheat from Ukraine but also buys its corn to make cooking oil and produce animal feed.
+Lebanon imports mostly wheat from Ukraine but also buys its corn for making cooking oil and animal feed.

 Kubrakov said the shipments will also help Ukraine’s war-shattered economy.